 The National Union

 The role of the National UE, in carrying out the union’s policies and programs, is to provide guidance and assistance to Regional Councils and locals and to coordinate their day-to-day activities.
 The National Union provides advice and assistance, so that members can make fully informed decisions on matters that affect their locals, and active support when the members and locals need it.
 It also organizes new members, because we understand the fundamental reality that the wages and living conditions of all workers are directly tied to the level of unionization.

 Responsibility for this work falls on the union’s national officers, who direct five key areas of UE activity.
 They are:

-The Director of Organization guides UE's organizational work—both in new organizing and in servicing UE Locals.
-A UE field organizer is assigned to each UE local to provide help and assistance, when needed.
-International representatives, assigned to each Region, oversee the work of field organizers and, in turn, report to the Director of Organization.
-The organizers and international representatives (often called field staff) are also responsible for carrying out UE organizing campaigns—organizing new members into the union.
+Organization — The Director of Organization guides UE’s organizational work—both in new organizing and in servicing UE Locals.
+Field Organizers and Internationational Representatives make up the UE field staff.
+A member of the field staff is assigned to each UE local to provide help and assistance, when needed.
+International Representatives oversee the work of Field Organizers and, in turn, report to the Director of Organization.
+The field staff are also responsible for carrying out UE organizing campaigns—organizing new members into the union.

 The Organizational Work of the Union involves organizing new members while providing help and advice to UE locals.

 The primary function of the National Union is to organize all workers around the policies and programs adopted by the National Convention.